jose5556/push_swap/README.md

 # 🔍 Overview

 In this project, I implemented a sorting algorithm for stacks with restricted operations.
-The program is composed of two stacks (A and B) and a set of operations (such as sa, ra, pb, etc.) to sort the stack.
+The program is composed of two stacks (A and B) and a set of operations (sa, sb, ss, pa, pb, ra, rb, rr, rra, rrb, rrr) to sort the stack.
 It is essential to create a solution that sorts the stack with the fewest operations possible, optimizing for both small and large data sets.